The Constitution of the United States provides for additional territories or states to become part of the Union.

 In the late 1950s Alaska and Hawaii were admitted to the Union as the forty-ninth and fiftieth states: the first two non-contiguous states to become part of the United States.
 Guyana should become the third non-contiguous American Territory or State.

-Pursuant to Article IV, Section 3, Paragraph 2 of the United States Constitution, Guyana could become a territory, commonwealth, or state of the United States by a simple majority vote of both Houses of Congress.
+Pursuant to Article IV, Section 3, Paragraph 2 of the United States Constitution, Guyana could become a territory or commonwealth of the United States by a simple majority vote of both Houses of Congress.

-Historically, the Congress would not consider such a vote until the people of a territory or republic under consideration for Statehood voted upon the issue.
-A referendum on statehood, commonwealth or US possession must be held in Guyana as soon as possible.
+Historically, the US Congress would not consider such a vote until the people of a territory or republic under consideration voted upon the issue.
+A referendum on US territoriality must be held in Guyana as soon as possible.

-Guyana is about the size of the state of Idaho; yet its population is relatively small, only 650,000 people.
-There are now more than 350,000 Guyanese living in the USA.
+Guyana is about the size of the state of Idaho; yet its population is relatively small, fewer than 500,000 people.
+There are now more than 450,000 Guyanese living in North America.
 According to some studies, of those people who remain in Guyana, nearly all of them desire or are awaiting the issuance of an American visa.

 Over 100,000 Guyanese residents of the USA have already become United States citizens through the process of naturalization.
 The rest will become citizens upon fulfilling the statutory requirements of naturalization.
 The overwhelming majority of these individuals support the incorporation of Guyana into the USA.

 - The people of Guyana would be fully self-governing with their rights secured under the United States Constitution, which would be the the supreme law and have the same force and effects as in other states of the Union;